 Another issue to be taken into account is that the Chilean Labour Code established a list of motives allowing the employer to dismiss an employee.
 There are some circumstances or actions of the employee that allows the employer to dismiss the worker without paying any compensation (such as not showing to work for a certain period, stealing, etc.).
 The employer is allowed to dismiss employees for the company’s necessities i.e. company running badly or in need to be restructured (it can also be only the department or position of the worker, e.g. needing someone who speaks a foreign language).
-In case of CEOs, they can be dismissed without naming any reason, but they are also entitled to compensation.
+In case of CEOs, they can be dismissed without naming any reason, but they are also entitled to severance payment.

 Therefore, being a bad worker is not a legal reason to dismiss someone in Chile.
 In the work contract, certain specifics tasks or behaviors can be included, which if the worker does not fulfill them will allow the employer to dismiss him without any compensation.
 Such tasks or behaviors should be relevant for the kind of work the employee is performing (e.g. salesperson visiting at least a minimum number of clients per month).
 Being ill or in bankruptcy are not legal motives to dismiss someone.
-During illness is usually the health insurance the one paying the salary (there is a limit for high salaries).
+During illness is usually the health insurance the one paying the salary (there is a limit for high wages).

 In the case of resigning as the Director, it is not a legal reason to dismiss a CEO, because usually, the Board of Directors’ duty is to make sure that CEO is doing his job properly, therefore it cannot be a natural task of a CEO to be member of the Board of his own company.
 This clause can be only applicable if he is the CEO of a holding company and in order to make sure that the subsidiaries are run by their respective CEOs properly he has to be a member of the Board of the subsidiaries.